Civilian life under the German occupation of the Channel Islands: German orders

 The German Feldkommandantur 515 (FK515) led by Colonel Rudolf Graf von Schmettow until October 1941, then Colonel Friedrich Knackfuss until February 1944, and finally Major Heider, dealt with civilian matters with the island civil authorities.

 The military consisted of varying numbers of troops, around 25,000 in October 1944, with an additional 15,000 Organisation Todt (OT) workers once fortification of the islands began in October 1941.

 There was some animosity between the troops in the garrison and FK515 men who were mainly civilians.

-German soldiers were ordered to be polite to the islanders, and in the beginning, they were.
-There were no rules against them fraternising so long as they behaved like gentlemen.
 Soldiers were punished for crimes against civilians.
 As the war progressed and soldiers were rotated out to other war zones, however, the quality of soldiers decreased, affecting their manners and attitudes.
 Serious problems started to arise in the last year of occupation when food was in short supply.

 The local German command seems to have tried to keep the civilian population as happy as possible, letting them govern themselves, paying them for work done and not enacting too many draconian orders sent over from France.
 Resistance activity by islanders would not be tolerated, however.
 Punishment of the guilty served as a deterrent to others.

 The Germans used propaganda on the islanders.
 Open air band concerts were promoted, and one of the 1942 deportees, Irishman Denis Cleary, was returned to the island with glowing reports of centrally-heated huts, soldiers carrying the luggage of the internees and abundant food.

 There were no Waffen-SS troops except in Alderney, although some people seeing the few men wearing a black panzer uniform with a deaths head collar badge mistook these tank men for SS.